joaopereiradsantos/joaopereiradsantos-hugowebsite/content/project/tcb/index.md

 To accurately determine the optimal value of {{< math >}}$n${{< /math >}} based on the simulated strategies, various output metrics have been taken into account.
 These metrics include the total number of games to bet (n_games), the yield (yield_%), accuracy (accuracy_%), bank standard deviation (bank_std_u), bank coeficient of variation (bank_cv_%) and the final bank amount (final_bank_u).

 Among the considered bet sizing strategies are flat betting (placing a fixed amount) and the Kelly bet (Kelly Criterion).
 From these, fractioned Kelly scenarios have been derived, including full-kelly, half-kelly, quarter-kelly, and eight-kelly.
-Further information about the Kelly Criterion can be found in Appendix 2.
+Further information about the Kelly Criterion can be found in [Appendix 2](kelly-criterion).

 The preferred strategy aims for a positive and reasonable yield percentage, ideally falling within the range of 5% to 10%.
 Additionally, it seeks to maintain a reasonably high number of games for placing bets and a low level of bank variability.
-<br/><br/>
 <br/><br/>

 ## Results<a name="results"></a>